Trinity Buoy Wharf Drawing Prize 2020

-M. Lohrum won the Trinity Buoy Wharf First Prize for the participatory drawing, You Are It.
-Performed by Rachel Ashton, Mary Baker, Lucia Edgar, Declan McCourt, Sara Pakdel-Cherry, and Beth Radic; Contemporary Art Practice students at Duncan of Jordanstone College of Art and Design, University of Dundee, on 16 November 2020.
+M. Lohrum won the Trinity Buoy Wharf First Prize for the participatory drawing, You Are It, seen here at Cooper Gallery, performed by Rachel Ashton, Mary Baker, Lucia Edgar, Declan McCourt, Sara Pakdel-Cherry, and Beth Radic; Contemporary Art Practice students at Duncan of Jordanstone College of Art and Design, University of Dundee, on 16 November 2020.

 We are delighted to be re-opening and welcome you back to Cooper Gallery.
 To help us to keep you and others safe we have introduced new safety measures in line with Scottish Government and University of Dundee COVID-19 guidelines.